nvim-telescope/telescope.nvim/CONTRIBUTING.md

 ```

 This will export function `a` with header documentation and the return value.
 Module function `b` and local function `c` will not be exported.

+For a more in-depth look at how to write documentation take a look at this guide: [how to](https://github.com/tjdevries/tree-sitter-lua/blob/master/HOWTO.md)
+This guide contains all annotations and we will update it when we add new annotations.

 ## What is missing?